mattg-uk/foundation_scripts/README.md

 ### Install hyprland

-Hyprland is installed so that login is possible from sddm to allow a tiling environment.
-There is a basic configuration - be careful of monitor settings.
+This script will install Hyprland - login is possible then possible from sddm.
+There is a basic configuration - but be careful of monitor settings.

-Hyprpanel is installed, along with SWWW.
+Hyprpanel will be installed, along with SWWW.
 These extra tools allow for
 bluetooth, volume, and networking control from the system tray, etc.

 `sudo ./install_hyprland.sh`